Skip to content

 Early Years - Assess, Plan, Do, Review

 When your child has SEND, their education setting should set out a written plan.
-This will explain how they will be looked after and how their learning will be supported.
-It may be called a Specific Support Plan, Provision Map or a Setting Based Support Plan.
-You can ask your child’s childcare setting what they call theirs.
+This will explain how they will look after them and how they will support their learning.
+It may be called a:

 All SEND support plans in East Sussex should follow the same process and steps.
 This is usually referred to as Assess, Plan, Do, Review.